-Review the list below and check the items that might cause problems for you during the holidays in your new life after leaving the TRC.
+Review the list below and check the items that might cause problems for you during the holidays.

 - □ More alcohol and drugs at parties

 - □ Shortage of money because of travel or gift buying

 - □ More stress caused by hectic pace (for example, traffic, crowds)

 - □ The normal routine of life interrupted

 - □ Stopping exercise

 - □ Not going to self-help meetings

 - □ Not going to aftercare programs

-- Party atmosphere
+- □ Party atmosphere

 - □ More contact with family

 - □ Increased emotions from holiday memories

-- □ Increased anxiety regarding triggers and craving
+- $\hfill\square$ Increased anxiety regarding triggers and craving

-- \Box The frustration of not having time to meet responsibilities
+- $\hfill\square$ The frustration of not having time to meet responsibilities

 - □ Coping with "New Year's Eve" type occasions

-- □ Extra free time with no structure
+- \Box Extra free time with no structure

 - □ Other:

-Total up the number of checkmarks to get your score.
-Yo ur score is: 🗹 Ba Based on your score, mark one that applies to your risk level of holiday stress.
+То tal up the number of checkmarks to get your score.
+Your score is: ľ Ba sed on your score, mark one that applies to your risk level of holiday stress.
 Mild (0-3): The holidays produce only a slightly increased risk of relapse.
 Moderate (4-6): The holidays add a lot of stress to your life.
 Relapse risk is related to how well you cope with increased stress.
 Your score indicates that you need to plan carefully for your recovery during the holidays.
 Severe (7 or more): The holidays add a major amount of stress to your life.
 Relapse prevention means learning how to recognize added stress and taking extra care during dangerous periods.
-Your score indicates the holidays are one of these periods for you.
-Sh are and discuss your answers. e holidays stressful times for you?
-How will holidays affect your recovery er leaving the TRC?
+Your score indicates the holidays are one of these periods for you. - Ļ Sh are and discuss your answers. • e holidays stressful times for you?
+How will holidays affect your overy?